 Pooled Funds.
 Pooled funds such as Mutual Funds, Unit Investment Trust Funds (UITFs), and Crowdfunding ideas are also good investment options for young working professionals.
 Commonly, these investment options promise lower trading costs, portfolio diversification, and professional fund management.

 Pooled funds are quite flexible as they normally depend on preferred funding intervals, risk tolerance, and redemption options of participating investors.
 For a long-term investment, these pooled funds hold a great potential to outperform the volatile stock market.

 In another reference, mutual funds do not fall under the category of pooled funds.
 Search Google to find out more.

+Stocks.
 Technology has changed the way people trade stocks in the market.
 Tech-savvy young professionals can take this advantage to invest and share with the growth of publicly listed giant companies.

 Of all the investment options, investing in stocks poses the highest risk level.
 What makes then this investment a good recommendation for young professionals is its complementing nature with the risk-taking taste of millennial investors.